 Last update: 2018-10-23

 Distributed Computing is when we have a system of computers networked together to solve a common problem.
 The computers are placed in different locations where each computer can be seen as a node.
 The distributed nodes may all be placed in the same room or they may be placed in separate locations far from each others.
-The computers may also be any combination of two mentioned cases.
-The computer casings just need to be separate, the computers work on solving a common problem, then we have Distributed Computing.
+The computers may also be any combination of two previously mentioned cases.
+In a node, the computer casings just need to be separate, where the computers work on solving a common problem and then we have Distributed Computing.
 With Distributed Computing one strives to obtain scalability with the nodes in administration, size, functionality and geography.
 By administrative scalability one strives for the ability for an increasing or decreasing number of organizations or users to easily share a single distributed system.
-An example of administrative scalability is when to a new school year a university easily provides computer resources (such as e-mail accounts, log-in accounts, terminals etc) to new first-year students as well as the university removes graduates from their distributed system.
+An example of administrative scalability is when to a new school year a university easily provides computer resources (such as e-mail accounts, log-in accounts, terminals etc) to new first-year students and removal of graduated students from their distributed system.
 By scalability in size we mean we can easily add and remove nodes to the distributed system.
-An example of scalability in size in use is when filesharing users, who act as the nodes, join or leave the torrent network.
+An example of scalability in size in use is when filesharing users, users with own computers who act as the nodes, joining or leaving a torrent network.
 By functional scalability one strives to upgrade or add new functions to the distributed system with minimal effort.
 An example of functional scalability in use is when developers add new apps to Facebook.
 By geographical scalability we mean that when expanding the distributed system by adding new nodes the increased performance of the distributed system has little impact from the location of the new nodes.
 By obvious reasons, geographical scalability can sometimes be hard to maintain, especially if distance is a bottle neck.
-Pretend we are in Frankfurt to fetch content from London and then want to fetch the same amount of content from Beijing, the content to and from Beijing is filtered through the Great Firewall of China causes delays.
+Pretend we are in Frankfurt to fetch content from London and then want to fetch the same amount of content from Beijing, the content to and from Beijing is filtered through the Great Firewall of China may cause delays.
 Two good examples of Distributed Computing systems are automatic teller machines and Big Data clusters.
 Distributed Computing is interesting to me for two main reasons, it deals with resource management and with performance in computing.
+Cloud Computing is shared pools of configurable computer system resources and higher-level services that can be rapidly provisioned with minimal management effort, often over the Internet.
+It is not unusual for Cloud Computing services use techniques of Distributed Computing.
+Three very popular cloud services from corporate giants as AWS from Amazon, Azure from Microsoft and Google Cloud from Google.
+Cloud Computing have become very popular lately where customers supposedly rent resources at reduced cost compared to owning and maintaining the equipment oneself.
+Myself, I do not at this point find Cloud Computing particularly interesting due to the fact that I find Cloud Computing services overpriced and I already have ability in maintaining computers under Linux.
+Out there, there are plenty of articles how to set up mining rigs in cloud servers and I am sure they all cost more than the value they generate.
+However, the underlying mechanism in Cloud Computing, which is Distributed Computing, is definitely interesting to me.
+In an organization, there may be factors, such as lack of hardware resources, capital and competent manpower, forcing customers to subscribe to "overpriced" Cloud Computing services.
+Other important factors for an organization to use Cloud Computing services are such as uptime reliability, reliability of maintenance and speed of service.
+Legal regulations or internal policies may also force an organization use Cloud Computing to reduce harm from equipment failure, theft, burn outs, fires, natural disasters and catastrophes.

 Cloud Computing is shared pools of configurable computer system resources and higher-level services that can be rapidly provisioned with minimal management effort, often over the Internet.
 It is not unusual for Cloud Computing services use techniques of Distributed Computing.
 Three very popular cloud services from corporate giants are AWS from Amazon, Azure from Microsoft and Google Cloud from Google.
 Cloud Computing have become very popular lately where customers supposedly rent resources at reduced cost compared to owning and maintaining the equipment.
 Myself, I do not at this point find Cloud Computing particularly interesting due to the fact that I find Cloud Computing services overpriced and I already have ability in maintaining computers (under Linux).
 Out there, there are plenty of articles how to set up mining rigs in cloud servers and I am sure they all cost more than the value they generate.
 However, the underlying mechanism in Cloud Computing, which is Distributed Computing, is obviously interesting to me.
 There may be other factors, such as lack of hardware resources, capital and competent manpower, that forces customers to subscribe to "overpriced" Cloud Computing services.
 Other factors are such as uptime reliability, reliability of maintenance and speed of service.
 Legal regulations or internal policies may force one to use Cloud Computing to reduce harm from equipment failure, theft, burn outs, fires, natural disasters and catastrophes.